ConnorArmstrong/deco1400-website/readme.md

 ## Overview

-MyMedia allows you to add and review books and movies.
+MyMedia allows you to review and journal books and movies.

 This is currently **functional** and is driven by a `data.json` file and `localStorage`.

+All html files are populated from content stored in the `data.json` file, so `.html` files showcase small examples.

 ## Features
 - See recent content on the **Home Page** carousels
 - Browse all titles on a central **Library** page with searching, sorting and filtering
 - View details on a **Content** page with fully functional freeform journalling and directed reflective questions
-- Simple **Log In** check with `localStorage`
-- Persistant data storage and visual theme switching
+- `localStorage` integratio allowing for persistent data storage. `localStorage` is also used with the following:
+  - Simple **log in** handling and session management
+  - Visual **theme switching**

 ## Running Locally
 Note that was run through python's http server called by: